-Forest Direction Specific Desired Condition How to Measure Desired Condition species, and meets the needs of downstream water users.
-Manage watersheds to improve them to satisfactory or better condition The allotments' watersheds will be managed to improve them to functioning properly.
-Change (improvement or decline) in watershed condition class will be reassessed following significant natural events (i.e., fire or flood) or after completion of projects identified in a watershed restoration action plan that were designed to improve or maintain watershed condition.
+Forest Plan Direction Specific Desired Condition Examples of How Desired Condition May Be Measured aquatic and riparian associated plant and animal species, and meets the needs of downstream water users. exceed state water quality standards.
+Manage watersheds to improve them to satisfactory or better condition Watersheds will be managed to improve them to functioning properly.
+Change (improvement or decline) in watershed condition class will be reassessed following significant natural events (i.e., fire or flood) or after completion of projects identified in a watershed restoration action plan 19 that were designed to improve or maintain watershed condition.
 Riparian areas and uplands, which encompass the land area of the watersheds, will be monitored/measured according to the direction as stated above and in Table 2.